 But in an RPG, it’s a literal roll of the dice.

-Oh, hey, Travis.
+Oh, hey, Tommy.
 Nice job on that one, buddy.
 You rolled a natty 20.

 That single sentence allows you to create an engaging character backstory that clearly motivates the character, while providing some nice hooks to tie them strongly and easily into the narrative.
 Even better: it puts the emphasis on what’s ahead, not what’s in the past.
 As to where the action takes them?
-Well, that’s why we play the game!
+Well, that’s why we roll the dice.